- Publication 907 - Introductory Material

 For the latest information about developments related to Pub.
 907, such as legislation enacted after this publication was published, go to IRS.gov/Pub907.

 Annual contribution limit.
-For 2018, the maximum amount that can be contributed to your ABLE account is increased to $15,000.
+For 2019, the maximum amount that can be contributed to your ABLE account remains at $15,000.
+Certain employed ABLE account beneficiaries may contribute a limited additional amount.
 See Contribution limitation , later.

 Credit for qualified retirement savings contributions (saver’s credit).
 Beginning with 2018, you may qualify for the credit for qualified retirement savings contributions (also known as the saver’s credit) based on contributions you make to your ABLE account.
 The credit can reduce the amount of tax you owe or increase your refund.
 See Credit for Qualified Retirement Savings Contribution , later.
 Also, see Form 8880, Credit for Qualified Retirement Savings Contributions.

 New rules permitting a rollover from a qualified tuition program to an ABLE account.
 A distribution from a section 529 qualified tuition program (QTP) made after December 22, 2017, and before January 1, 2026, isn’t subject to income tax if, within 60 days of the distribution, it’s transferred, subject to certain contribution limits, to an ABLE account of the designated beneficiary or a member of the family of the designated beneficiary.
 See Rollover from section 529 tuition account to section 529A ABLE account , later, and Notice 2018-58.

 An ABLE account.
 The Stephen Beck, Jr., Achieving a Better Life Experience Act of 2014 (ABLE) was enacted to help blind or disabled people save money in a tax-favored ABLE account to maintain health, independence, and quality of life.
 Compare ABLE programs on the websites of state governments to see which program is best suited for you.
 See ABLE Account , later.